 While in the womb, the fetus is nourished through the umbilical cord.
 After birth, the baby drinks milk.
 "Being born again [313, to bring forth again], not of corruptible seed, but of incorruptible by the word of God, which lives and abides forever...And this is the word which by the gospel is preached to you.
 Wherefore laying aside all malice, and all guile, and hypocrisies, and envies, and all evil speaking, as newborn [738, just born] babes [1025, infant] desire the sincere milk of the word, that you may grow thereby" (1 Peter 1:23, 25, 2:1, 2).
-A newborn baby is no longer fed through the umbilical cord, but it desires its mother's milk.
-A fetus has no desire for, nor does it drink its mother's milk.
+A newborn baby desires its mother's milk.
+A fetus has no desire for, nor does it drink, its mother's milk.